You Can’t Protect What You Can’t See

-There was a simpler time, not so long ago, when no one really had to worry about securing their operational technology (OT) devices; a time when you could enjoy all the benefits of connectivity and remote access, without the ‘muss and fuss’ of secure passwords or firewalls.
+There was a time when no one really had to worry about securing their operational technology (OT) devices.
+You could enjoy all the benefits of connectivity and remote access without the "hassle" of secure passwords or firewalls.

 Those days are gone.
-As Fred Gordy so powerfully writes for FacilitiesNet, “Devices are now in the hacker’s crosshairs.”
+As Fred Gordy writes for FacilitiesNet, “Devices are now in the hacker’s crosshairs.”
 If that isn’t on your radar, you’re already behind.

 NIST cybersecurity framework for building automation and asset management